Econ 115, The World Economy in the Twentieth Century

 Class Information

 Economics 115 is an upper division course for undergraduates.
-Advanced concepts, where used, are developed from first principles, although students who have taken Intermediate Macroeconomics and Microeconomics will find the material most accessible.
+Economic concepts, where used, are developed from first principles, although students who have taken Intermediate Macroeconomics and Microeconomics will find the material most accessible.
 Some knowledge of international economics is also helpful.
 Class meets three hours a week, section meets one hour a week.

 Syllabus and Reading List